KodlabPenn/kodlab_mjbots_sdk/README.md

 * run `./scripts/make_lcm.sh` to generate lcm files.
 You will need to rerun this command each time you change an lcm definition.
 * Install libbot2 from `https://github.com/KodlabPenn/libbot2`

 * On the host computer to setup the connection run `bot-lcm-tunnel <PI-IP/hostname>`.
-From here you can start logging with
+From here you can start m_logging with

       lcm-logger